 I’m Aaron Gillespie.
-I’m the guy in that picture down there (in blue, not in orange).
+I’m the tall guy in that picture down there.
 This website is my internet-facing presence.
 I maintain it for fun and to keep myself producing creative content.
-I’m a married father of 1, with another on the way.
-I am an Electrical Engineer by education, but have spent more energy learning to code since my graduation from college.
-I’m an advocate of self-tracking, knowing what’s important to you, and getting things done.
+I’m a married father of two.
+I am an Electrical Engineer by education, but have spent more energy learning to code and build things since my graduation from college.
+I’m an advocate of self-tracking, knowing what’s important to you, making life fun, and getting things done.

 The Column has existed in one form or another for most of the past two decades, from a “The Column” section of the Xanga page for a band the author was in for 3 weeks in middle school, to a WordPress page hosted by a friend, to a Tumblr right after college, to a Blogger blog for the past 7 years, and now on GitHub Pages.
 Its purpose is solely for its author’s entertainment.
 If you enjoy any portion of reading it, that’s a happy side effect.
 Columns cover whatever topic I feel like writing about at the time.
 As such, their content is usually contemporaneous to the time and always informal.

 - musings on life

 - movies, mostly Marvel movies